Trusted by the world’s leading companies

 The Angular dialog component supports right-to-left (RTL) rendering.
 Users can change the text direction and layout of the dialog component from right to left.
 This improves the user experience and accessibility for those who use RTL languages.

 Fully supports WAI-ARIA accessibility, which helps dialogs be accessed by on-screen readers and assistive devices.

 Follows WAI-ARIA Best Practices for implementing keyboard interaction.

 The UI element visuals such as foreground color, background color, line spacing, text, and images were designed based on the WCAG 2.0 standard.

-Developers can control the appearance and behaviors of a dialog, including its positioning, using a rich set of APIs.
+Developers can control the appearance and behaviors of a dialog, including its positioning, content, and animation, using a rich set of APIs.

 Greatness—it’s one thing to say you have it, but it means more when others recognize it.
 Syncfusion is proud to hold the following industry awards.